mikeholczer/pdc/index.md

 If you have a HDMI monitor and keyboard handy you can interact wth the Pi locally.
 You should also be able to ssh to the Pi with "ssh root@<IP ADDRESS OF PI>".
 You can determine the IP Address of the Pi by login in locally and running "ifconfig".
 The default username and password are "root" and "debian".
 I suggest you immediately change the root password with "chpasswd root:<NEW PASSWORD>".

 You are now ready to run the [setup.sh](https://github.com/mikeholczer/pdc/blob/master/setup.sh) script that you can find in the root of the master branch of the [project repository](http://github.com/mikeholczer/pdc).

+*The setup script does not yet provide a full setup of the system.
+Follow the blog for updates on its progress*
 </div>